About Me

 The Daily Grind

-Most recently, I worked on high-speed financial software at Tower Research.
-Previously, I worked at Akamai on everything from core server software to desktop-based applications.
-Before that, I interned at the Smart Systems Research Lab at NASA Ames, helping to develop a realistic 3D simulator of the International Space Station to assist with training.
+Before that, I worked on high-speed financial software at Tower Research.
+Even further back, I worked at Akamai on everything from core server software to desktop-based applications.
+I also did several internship stints, doing everything from economic research to helping improve training on the International Space Station.

 On the Side